himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 - `URL`: The *url* of the webapp to build

 This command spins up a podman container, passes our variables through, and builds a nativefier app.
-After finishng, the container automatically deletes itself.
+After finishing, the container automatically deletes itself.

 ## Automating the process

 Now that we've figured out how to run nativefier with podman, we can focus on writing the automation.
-Like I have [done in the past](/post/foundryvtt-service-ansible-role/), I will be implementing the automation by creating a new role to use in my ansible playbooks.
+Like I have [done previously](/post/foundryvtt-service-ansible-role/), I will be implementing the automation by creating a new role to use in my ansible playbooks.
 If you are unfamilar with roles, checkout the [ansible quickstart post](/post/ansible-quickstart/) I wrote earlier this year.